Sabre 38: Design

 The Mark I has sleeping accommodation for six people, with a forward "V"-berth in the bow cabin, a double port side settee berth in the main cabin, along with a single settee berth on the starboard side and double and single aft quarter berths.
-There is a provided navigation station on the starboard side.
+The navigation station is on the starboard side.
 The galley is at the foot of the companionway steps on the port side and includes a three-burner alcohol-fired stove and oven, an ice box or refrigerator under the cockpit and a pressurized water supply.
 The head is located just aft of the bow cabin, on the port side and includes a shower.

-Ventilation is provided by hatches over the main cabin and the bow cabin, plus eight opening ports.
+Ventilation is provided by hatches over the main and bow cabins, plus eight opening ports.

-The cockpit is "T"-shaped and has self-tailing winches for the genoa.
+The cockpit is T-shaped and has self-tailing winches for the genoa jib.
 There are winches for the halyards and for reefing.
 The mainsail has a mainsheet traveler on the cabin top.
 The boat may be optionally equipped with a boom vang and a spinnaker, including associated hardware and winches.